Mu1 Cancri

+Parallax measurements put this star at about 184 pc from the Sun.
+At that distance, the visual magnitude is diminished by an extinction factor of 0.28 due to interstellar dust.
+It is drifting further away with a line of sight velocity of +30 km/s.

 The star Mu1 Cancri is an evolved red giant currently on the asymptotic giant branch with a stellar classification of M3 III.
 The lack of technetium-99 in the spectrum indicates it has not yet gone through third dredge-up.
+The star has expanded to 57 times the radius of the Sun and it is radiating 565 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3774 K.

+In 1967, Olin J. Eggen announced his discovery that Mu1 Cancri is a variable star.
+It was given its variable star designation in 1972.
 It is a slow irregular variable with thermal pulsation periods of 22.6, 37.8 and 203.7 days.
-The star has expanded to 57 times the radius of the Sun and it is radiating 565 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3774 K.